princeton-nlp/Edge-Pruning/README.md

 ## Citation

-If you use our work and are inspired by our work, please consider citing us (available soon):
+If you use our work or found it useful, please consider citing us (available soon):

 ```
 ```